Bassey Albert Akpan: Political career

-In 2007, when the call to public service came through his nomination as a commissioner into the Executive Council of the Akwa Ibom state government, he accepted and was handed the Finance Ministry to manage.
+In 2007, when the call to public service came through his nomination as a commissioner into the Executive Council of the Akwa Ibom State government, he accepted and was handed the Finance Ministry to manage.

-With his wealth of experience in the banking sector and background as an Economist, he was able to grow the State's Internally Generated Revenue (IGR), to N15.6 billion as at the last quarter of 2013.
+With his wealth of experience in the banking sector and background as an economist, he was able to grow the state's Internally Generated Revenue (IGR), to N15.6 billion as of the last quarter of 2013.

-He was also the Chairman of the Inter-ministerial Direct Labour Coordinating Committee whose job was to ensure that government projects were completed using direct labour to save funds for the state.
-He saw through successful completion of over 6000 life-touching projects in the health and education sectors, as well as areas of rural and human capital development.
+He was also the chairman of the Inter-ministerial Direct Labour Coordinating Committee whose job was to ensure that government projects were completed using direct labour to save funds for the state.
+He saw through the successful completion of over 6000 life-touching projects in the health and education sectors, as well as areas of rural and human capital development.

-In April 2009, Albert chaired the first ever Akwa Ibom state Revenue summit.
-The Summit with the theme: "Maximising Internally Generated Revenue (IGR) potentials in Akwa Ibom State - A Collective Responsibility" had in attendance stakeholders from diverse socio-economic sectors in the state and was organized as part of strategic efforts to boost the Internally Generated Revenue (IGR) of the state.
+In April 2009, Akpan chaired the first-ever Akwa Ibom State Revenue Summit.
+The summit with the theme "Maximising Internally Generated Revenue (IGR) potentials in Akwa Ibom State - A Collective Responsibility" had in attendance stakeholders from diverse socio-economic sectors in the state and was organised as part of strategic efforts to boost the Internally Generated Revenue (IGR) of the state.